veseln/Neat-EO.pink/README.md

 ### NOTAS:
 - Requires: Python 3.6 or 3.7
 - GPU with VRAM >= 8Go is mandatory
-- To test Neat-EO.pink install, launch in a new terminal: `rsp info`
+- To test Neat-EO.pink install, launch in a new terminal: `neo info`
 - If needed, to remove pre-existing Nouveau driver: ```sudo sh -c "echo blacklist nouveau > /etc/modprobe.d/blacklist-nvidia-nouveau.conf && update-initramfs -u && reboot"```